 When we entered the camp we were struck by how barren and desolate it is.
 But we were told this is a false impression as most of the prisoner barracks have been demolished.

 The rectangular areas of grey gravel are where the buildings once stood and the grounds would have been overcrowded with prisoners.

-There was a three metre high wall around the perimeter of the prison.
-Inside of that there was a path patrolled by guards and dogs.
+There was a three-metre high wall around the perimeter of the prison.
+Inside of that was a path patrolled by guards and dogs.

 Any prisoner entering this area would be shot without warning.

 We were told of a prison guard who took a dislike to one particular prisoner.
 Just for kicks, he threw the prisoner’s hat into the death strip.
 The prisoner was then beaten until he agreed to run into the strip to retrieve it.

 Of course, he was shot dead by the tower guard.

 The camp was very secure and there were few successful escapes.
 Any prisoners caught attempting to escape were publicly hanged in front of the other inmates.